About this listing

 Do you want to live in the country in a 1904 cottage, but be six blocks from the U.C.
 Berkeley campus?
-Large, sunny private bedroom in a hip garden cottage, in the Gourmet Ghetto.
+Large, sunny private bedroom in a shared, hip garden cottage, in the Gourmet Ghetto.
+There are two other bedrooms rented out in this same cottage.

 Allen Ginsberg might have slept here, had he slept around: we're two doors from where he was inspired to write "Howl," in a similar vintage cottage.
 His no longer exists.